jpcunhadias/jpcunhadias/README.md

 ##### BIO

 - 🏢 I'm currently working at **UN MIGRATION - IOM**
-- ⚙️ I use daily: Python and it's machine learning libraries, SQL
+- ⚙️ I use daily: Python and it's machine learning libraries, SQL and Git
 - 🌍 Sometimes I'm active within the **Kaggle Community**.
 - 🌱 Learning all about **Machine Learning**
 - 💬 Ping me about **data oriented projects**, **research**, **new ideas**, **development**, **any doubts**.